 - Corn: Can use fresh or frozen.
 (See directions below for both.)

-- Sour cream: I also used light sour cream to lighten up this dish, but feel free to use regular if you prefer.
-(To make this dip a little more dairy-free friendly, try using dairy free sour cream!
-You can find it at most grocery stores.)
+- Sour cream: I used light sour cream to lighten it up bit, but feel free to use regular or even dairy free if needed.

 - Lime: I LOVE using lots of lime so sometimes I’ll add the juice of 3 limes instead of 2 like the recipe says.
 (This is really a personal prefer so I would suggest tasting the dip after each lime is added.)